samuel-mulu/addissoftware/README.md

-# 🎵 Addis Software Full Stack Test Project - MERN Stack
+SongManagement - Full Stack Prototype Work - MERN Stack

 Welcome!
-This is my submission for the Full Stack Developer assessment from Addis Software.
-The project is a fully functional **MERN stack application** to manage and analyze songs, packaged with Docker and deployed online.
+This is my submission for the Full Stack Developer prototype work from Addis Software.
+The project is a fully functional MERN stack application to manage and analyze songs, packaged with Docker and deployed online.

 ## 📌 Features